rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 ### Amdahl's Law

-Using $N$ CPUs (or cores) doesn't result in an $N$-times speedup.
+Using $$N$$ CPUs (or cores) doesn't result in an $$N$$-times speedup.
 There is a theoretical limit in what parallelization can achieve, and it is encapsulated in "Amdahl's Law".

 The time it takes to execute the program is roughly: